responsive-sk/mezzio-boot/docs/theme-system.md

 # Theme System

-DotKernel Light includes a modern theme system with Bootstrap 5.3 and TailwindCSS + Alpine.js themes, built with Vite for optimal performance.
+Mezzio Boot includes a modern theme system with Bootstrap 5.3 and TailwindCSS + Alpine.js themes, built with Vite for optimal performance.

 ## Overview